asaphtinoco/asaphtinoco.github.io/README.md

 - Designed infrastructure with **Terraform (IaC)** for reproducible and secure environments.
 - Implemented **CI/CD automation** for infrastructure and data pipelines.
 - Optimized **Databricks ML workloads** in collaboration with Data Science teams.
+- Designed and provisioned Databricks platforms with Infrastructure as Code, implementing governance and compliance best practices.

 ---